 After clicking Not recording, you will see the message at the top of the screen has changed to Recording

 To end a recording, click on Recording.
 This will bring up a popup message.
 If you are sure you want to stop recording, select STOP RECORDING

 There are two ways that staff and students can access recordings in Bongo.
 Firstly, via the Navbar.
 To do this, go to Communication and Collaboration > Virtual Classroom.
 At the bottom of the screen you will see a list of any available recordings.

 To access a recording, click on the Actions menu at the right side of the screen.
 From there you can either preview, copy a public url (which you can share with the students via an announcement or email) or download.

-Alternatively, if you choose to record a meeting, simply returning to the link in the Table of Contents and clicking on the link will launch the recording.
+Alternatively, simply returning to the link in the Table of Contents after the session has ended and clicking on the link will launch the recording (shown opposite).

 The recording will include any screen sharing, uploaded files and chat messages.